jmhodges/poolparty/README.txt

   Each instance has a /etc/hosts file that has each node listed as the node name listed in the cloud:list (rake task).

-  = Cloud tools
+  = CloudSpeak - Communicating to your cloud(s)
+  Binaries!
+  Included in PoolParty are two binaries to communicate back with your clouds.
+Those are:
+  = pool - operate on your pool.
+This includes list, start, stop maintain, restart.
+Check the help with
+    pool -h
+  = instance - operate on a specific instance.
+This allos you to ssh, scp, reload, install as well.
+Check the help with:
+    instance -h

   The cloud can be maintained entirely through rake tasks, although there are a few front-ends being developed (one in cocoa).
+  It is simple to include these tasks in your Rakefile.
+Just add the following lines:
+    require "poolparty"

+    PoolParty.include_cloud_tasks # or PoolParty.tasks or PoolParty.include_tasks

-  All the cloud rake tasks are in the cloud namespace and are:
+  All the cloud rake tasks are in the cloud namespace and can be viewed with:
-    rake cloud:deploy    # Deploy web application from production git repos spe... rake cloud:list      # List cloud
-    rake cloud:maintain  # Maintain the cloud (run on the master) rake cloud:prepare   # Prepare all servers
-    rake cloud:reload    # Reload all instances with updated data rake cloud:shutdown  # Shutdown the entire cloud rake cloud:start     # Start the cloud
+    rake -T cloud

-  The instance rake tasks are in the instance namespace
+  The instance rake tasks are in the instance namespace and can be listed with:
-    rake instance:configure             # Configure the stack on this node rake instance:exec                  # Execute cmd on a remote instance rake instance:install               # Install stack on this node rake instance:load                  # Start all services
-    rake instance:reload                # Restart all the services rake instance:scp                   # Send a file to the remote instance rake instance:shutdown              # Teardown instance
-    rake instance:ssh                   # Remotely login to the remote instance rake instance:stop                  # Stop all services
+    rake -T instance

   For more help, check http://poolpartyrb.com